 You will have your own bedroom and share a kitchen with other students.
 You will have a choice between a standard room and an en-suite room (which includes a small bathroom).
 If you opt for a standard room, you will also be sharing bathroom facilities with other students.

 Universities in London give priority to international students who have not studied in the UK before.
-However, you need to make sure you submit your accommodation application as soon as you have confirmed your place to study at the university.
-Contact your preferred university for more information about the halls of residence.
+Read more information about halls of residence here.

 Many students in London live in private, rented accommodation.
 This is especially popular for students in the second year of their studies and onwards.
 You can rent a place on your own, or share with other students.

 In a shared house, you will have your own bedroom but share the bathroom, kitchen and living areas with other students.
 You will also need to consider additional costs such as utility bills (gas, electricity and water) and a telephone and internet connection.
 Read more information about rented student accommodation here.

 You can find more useful information, including search tips and a guide to accommodation costs, in our Student Accommodation section.

 From tuition fees to living costs, here’s a guide to how much it costs to study in London.
 Students from outside the EU will need to pay “overseas” Tuition fees which are £11,000 on average, although it is possible to find universities that charge as little as £8,000.
 It all depends on the university, your […]

 So you’ve been accepted at a London university to study your dream course – but what do you do now?
 Coming to London is an exciting prospect, of course, but uprooting yourself to start again as an international student in a new country can be a little frightening.
 Make the process as easy and comfortable […]

 You’ll need to develop a head for figures if you’re thinking of studying in London.
 Costs to consider include accommodation and living costs, and visa and tuition fees.
 Here’s our quick guide to breaking down what you need to know.